bootique/bootique-modules-parent/README.md

 A parent POM of [Bootique](http://bootique.io) standard modules.
 Stores common development and deployment settings, and common dependency versions.

-Major version of `bootique-modules-parent` matches that of the downstream Bootique modules (e.g.
+Downstream Bootique modules should use `bootique-modules-parent` with a matching major version (e.g.
 `bootique-modules-parent:3.0.7` can be used by 3.x Bootique modules).
-Minor versions intentionally do not match, as `bootique-modules-parent` are released independently of Bootique to facilitate the development process for the rest of the framework.
+Minor versions intentionally do not match, as `bootique-modules-parent` is released independently of other modules to facilitate the development process for the rest of the framework.